-Since the 2008 NCAA tournament (excluding matchups in the First Four), there have been 35 tournament games between teams that played each other previously in the same season.
-In 32 of those instances, the two teams played just once prior to Selection Sunday and the winners of the first matchups are 21-11 (.656) in the rematch.
+Since the 2008 NCAA tournament (excluding matchups in the First Four), there have been 41 NCAA tournament games between teams that played each other previously in the same season.
+In 37 of those instances, the two teams played just once prior to Selection Sunday and the winners of the first matchups are 25-12 (.676) in the rematch.

-(There were three tournament games in the last 10 years between teams that had played twice in the regular season or in their conference tournament, and there were no trends to be found in those results.)
+(There were four tournament games in the last 12 years between teams that had played twice in the regular season or in their conference tournament, and there were no trends to be found in those results.
+Take last season, for example, when Kentucky swept Auburn in the regular season, including a 27-point win at home, but the Tigers won in the Elite Eight.)

 On the other hand, it's a toss-up if two conference foes play once prior to Selection Sunday, then meet again in the tournament.
-The losers of the first meetings are 4-3 in NCAA tournament rematches.
+Those rematches are split evenly at 5-5 in the NCAA tournament.

 You might be asking yourself how much of a difference it makes to pick the correct winners in these rematches.
 Starting with the Round of 64, there are 63 games in the NCAA tournament, so how much of a difference could three or four games really make?